Ottawa Gee-Gees football

 The University of Ottawa Gee-Gees football team represents the University of Ottawa in the sport of Canadian football.
 The Gee-Gees compete in the Ontario University Athletics (OUA) conference of U Sports.
 Football at the University of Ottawa began in 1881, it was one of the first established football programs in Canada.

 The Gee-Gees have appeared in five Vanier Cup championships, winning the national title in 1975 and 2000 and losing in 1970, 1980 and 1997.
 The team plays their games at TD Place Stadium.
 The Gee-Gees have also won a total of eight conference championships, including four Yates Cups and four Dunsmore Cups as the team split time between the OUA and OQIFC. conferences.

-The Gee-Gees also are part of the most established football rivalry in the country with the Carleton Ravens.
+The Gee-Gees are also a part of a football rivalry with the Carleton Ravens.
 For over 50 years they have played the traditional Panda Game, which has gained worldwide attention.

 History

 Beginnings and dominance (1881–1913)

 Football had its inception at Ottawa in 1881.
 At the time, the game looked much more like its rugby union predecessor.
 The first organized college football game was only played a handful of years earlier in 1874 between McGill and Harvard.

 In 1894, the Garnet and Grey joined the Quebec Rugby Football Union (QRFU) and dominated from their first year of play.
 The team won eight QRFU championships (1894, 1896–99, 1901–04).

 During these years, the de facto national championship was awarded to the victor of the Canadian Rugby Union (CRU).
 Ottawa won the national title four times, in 1894, 1896, 1897, and 1901.
 The CRU's championship trophy was renamed in 1909, becoming the Grey Cup, and has since become the championship trophy for the Canadian Football League.

 The Gee-Gees became Yates Cup champions for the first time in 1907.
 One star player from this era was Silver Quilty, who according to the Gee-Gees Football Hall of Fame, "played three roles for the Gee-Gees team, he was the first man to play the "flying wing" position, and he was the prime ball carrier as well as the team's kicker in 1908 and 1909."
 His contributions were significant in the team's first Yates Cup victory.